Certificate of Authority: What Is It and Why Does It Matter?

 Remember that your company can lose its 'good standing' by failing to file for taxes and annual reports.

-Step # 4: Filing Application And State Fees
+Step # 4: Filing Application and State Fees

 The next step is to fill out and submit your application and pay the relevant fees.
 Ensure you spend time researching the payable fees of different states or consult your registered agent to execute this step on the company's behalf.